EpiLink/EpiLink/docs/MaintainerGuide.md

     * To use a logo that's stored next to the configuration file, use `logo: { file: mylogo.png }`
 * `background` *(optional, null by default)*: The background of this instance, used by the front-end.
 When null (or `~`), a default grey background is used.
 The syntax is the same as for the `logo`.
 * `enableAdminEndpoints` *(optional, true by default)*: True to enable [administrative endpoints](Api.md#administrative-endpoints-admin), false to disable them.
-* `relinkCooldown` *(optional, 3600 seconds (1 hour) by default)*: The amount of time users have to wait before being able to remove their identities.
+* `unlinkCooldown` *(optional, 3600 seconds (1 hour) by default)*: The amount of time users have to wait before being able to remove their identities.
 This cooldown is activated or refreshed when users:
     * Have their identity accessed
     * Relink their identity
     * Have a new ban added to them